-Application review for the SPED doctoral program begins December 1.
+Application review for the SPED doctoral program begins December 1 for Fall 2022.
 For full consideration (including for funding), all application materials should be received by this time.

 Complete the University of Oregon Online Graduate Application.